odicforcesounds/devblog/docs/wordpress_attacks.md

 My suggestion is that you redirect all malicious requests to somewhere outside your domains..

-Is better to have low number of visits and being real persons, that automated visits that are not Bots or Crawlers.
+Is better to have low number of visits and being real persons, than automated visits that are not Bots or Crawlers.